gamesbook/pyprototypr/docs/overview.md

-Simple designs that make use of regular-shaped symbols or fonts are straightforward to implement in **pyprototypr**; but more complex pictures or background images should be made, as usual, in a regular graphics design package and then accessed.
+Simple designs that make use of regular-shaped symbols or fonts are straightforward to implement in **pyprototypr**; but more complex pictures or background images should be made, as usual, in a regular graphics design package and then added into from your script by a link to the image file.

-**pyprototypr** also supports access of data in text files ("CSV") and Excel documents; this can help separate out the design and layout from the content - text and numbers - that appears in the design.
+**pyprototypr** also supports access of data in text files ("CSV") and Excel documents; this can help separate out the design and layout from the content - the text and numbers - that appears in the design.

 ## How do I get started?